From Transcript to Task: How the Meetings API Closes the Action Item Loop

 What's Next

 The current API requires action items to be provided in the ingest request.
-The next step is automatic extraction — send us a raw transcript with no action items annotated, and we use an LLM to identify commitments, assignees, and deadlines from the conversation itself.
+The next step is automatic extraction -- send a raw transcript with no action items annotated, and an LLM identifies commitments, assignees, and deadlines from the conversation itself.
 The infrastructure is already in place.
 The ingest endpoint accepts transcripts up to 500K characters.
 The convert endpoint handles whatever action items exist.
 The extraction layer sits between them.

-We are also working on real-time integrations with Zoom and Teams so transcripts flow in automatically at meeting end, with no manual export step.
+I am also working on real-time integrations with Zoom and Teams so transcripts flow in automatically at meeting end, with no manual export step.
+When you are running a fleet of 11 agents that already coordinate through NATS, adding one more event source is plumbing, not architecture.